Most biocontrol agents become active during spring, making it a busy time of year to check release sites and move agents around.

 Broom shoot moth (Agonopterix assimilella)

 - Late spring is the best time to check release sites.
 Look for the caterpillars’ feeding shelters made by webbing twigs together.
 Small caterpillars are dark reddish-brown and turn dark green as they get older.
-We have only found evidence of establishment at one site in Southland to date, so we will be interested to hear if you find any sign of the caterpillars.
+We have found reasonable evidence of establishment only at one site in Southland to date, so we will be interested to hear if you find any sign of the caterpillars.

 Green thistle beetles (Cassida rubiginosa)